 Obviously it has to be a clear night that you can see the sky.

-You can start to see them after dark, but the best time will be after midnight to 2am on Thursday/Friday December 13th/14th, when you will have a meteor or two every minute!
+You can start to see them after dark staring December 13th (Sunday night), but the best time will be after midnight to 2am on Monday December 14th, when you will have a meteor or two every minute!

 Gemini should be in the Eastern sky at that time of night, but you’ll see meteors streaking all over the sky from that point.
 Another great way to find the constellations is using an app like Sky View or Sky Guide.

 YES and the heavier the better!

 Start with 400 ISO and see how much detail you can pick up.
 If you aren’t getting enough details or don’t have a wider aperture lens (F4 or lower), try 800 ISO and then go higher if necessary.